Barkat Pharmaceutical Group: Capacities

 In the Special Economic Pharmaceutical zone of Barkat, the appropriate space is anticipated for the deployment of pharmaceutical manufacturing companies in the fields of research and development and incubators, knowledge-based, cell therapy, biotechnology, gene therapy, blood and plasma refinement, vaccine, and also pharmaceutical companies and central warehouses.
-The Barkat Pharmaceutical Town also includes a cell factory with participation of the Royan Institute In the field of Cell Therapy and an international pharmacy university in PhD's degree with the goal of providing the required specialized personnel, researchers and healthcare technologists.
+The Barkat Pharmaceutical Town also includes a cell factory with participation of the Royan Institute in the field of Cell Therapy and an international pharmacy university in PhD's degree to provide the required specialized personnel, researchers, and healthcare technologists.

 According to "Hamid Reza Jamshidi", the managing director of Barkat Pharmaceutical Group, 12% of the drugs of the Islamic Republic of Iran are produced in this pharmaceutical group.

 Herbal medicines

 Mohammadi, director of the Alborz Pharmaceutical Company, said about a $2 billion investment in the production of herbal medicines by the Barakat Foundation.
-To this end, the specialized zone of medicine and health technologies is under construction of the Barkat Industrial Pharmaceutical Town.
-He also identified the production of natural health products as the new missions of Barakat Foundation, which follows the production of herbal medicines by launching the Research and Technology Fund.
+To this end, the specialized zone of medicine and health technologies is under construction in the Barkat Industrial Pharmaceutical Town.
+He also identified the production of natural health products as the new mission of Barakat Foundation, which follows the production of herbal medicines by launching the Research and Technology Fund.

 Medicinal Herbs Garden Museum

 The Medicinal Herbs Garden Museum, located in Barkat Pharmaceutical Town, is a place to introduce and present the achievements of medicine and Medicinal plants in Iran.
 The site was opened in 2006 on an area of 10,000 square meters.
-The Garden Museum presents the diversity, plurality, benefits and Properties of medicinal plants, the history of research on medicinal plants, the history of medicine, the capacities of Iranian medicinal plants and traditional medicine in Iran for the upcoming scientific movement.
+The Garden Museum presents the diversity, plurality, benefits, and Properties of medicinal plants, the history of research on medicinal plants, the history of medicine, the capacities of Iranian medicinal plants, and traditional medicine in Iran for the upcoming scientific movement.
 For this purpose, various sections have been created to display medical science issues such as timelines, doctors, hospitals, small instruments, showrooms, libraries, large instruments, Fragrances and Medicinal Plants. on 2016, the project won the title of the Department of Public-Cultural Building group in the Iranian Interior Architecture Award.